Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Proof of theorems

 \section{Proof of theorems}

-\subsection{Proof of Theorem \ref{th-2.1}}
+\subsection{Proof of Theorem 2.1}

-First, we will state and prove a lemma and then use Theorem 3.1 of Ghosh and Basu \cite{ghosh2013robust} to complete the proof of our theorem. \begin{lemma} Consider the setup of the NLR model \eqref{nlr} and suppose that the true data generating distributions belong to the assumed parametric model families.
-Then Conditions (R1) and (R2) imply Assumptions (A1)-(A7) of Ghosh and Basu \cite{ghosh2013robust}. \end{lemma} \begin{proof} As the true distributions belong to the corresponding parametric model families, under which the distribution of $y_i$ is $\mathcal{N}\left(\mu(\bm{x_i}, \bm{\beta}), \sigma^2\right)$ with $\mu(\bm{x_i}, \bm{\beta})$ being thrice continuously differentiable, Assumptions (A1)-(A3) of Ghosh and Basu \cite{ghosh2013robust} directly follow from the property of the normal density in view of (R1).
-Assumption (A4) follows from Equation \eqref{R21} of Condition (R2).
-The form of $V_i(y_i;\bm{\theta})$ in \eqref{Vinlr} ensures that Assumption (A5) follows from Equation \eqref{R12} of (R1).
-Now, to prove Equation (3.8) of Assumption (A6) of Ghosh and Basu \cite{ghosh2013robust}, we note that
+First, we will state and prove a lemma and then use Theorem 3.1 of Ghosh and Basu \cite{ghosh2013robust} to complete the proof of our theorem. \begin{lemma} Consider the setup of the NLR model (3) of the main paper and suppose that the true data-generating distributions belong to the assumed parametric model families.
+Then Conditions (R1) and (R2) of the main paper imply Assumptions (A1)-(A7) of Ghosh and Basu \cite{ghosh2013robust}. \end{lemma} \begin{proof} As the true distributions belong to the corresponding parametric model families, under which the distribution of $y_i$ is $\mathcal{N}\left(\mu(\bm{x}_i, \bm{\beta}), \sigma^2\right)$ with $\mu(\bm{x}_i, \bm{\beta})$ being thrice continuously differentiable, Assumptions (A1)-(A3) of Ghosh and Basu \cite{ghosh2013robust} directly follow from the property of the normal density in view of (R1).
+Assumption (A4) follows from Eq.
+(14) of Condition (R2).
+The form of $V_i(y_i;\bm{\theta})$ (given in Section 2.1 of the main paper) ensures that Assumption (A5) follows from Eq.
+(12) of (R1).
+Now, to prove Eq.
+(3.8) of Assumption (A6) of Ghosh and Basu \cite{ghosh2013robust}, we note that

 where $\nabla_j$ is the first order partial derivative with respect to the $j$-th component of $\bm{\beta}$ and $\kappa = -\frac{1+\alpha}{(2\pi)^{\alpha/2}\sigma^{\alpha+2}}$.
 Then,